BlinkTagInc/tahoebikemap/README.md

 The assumptions that go into the routes provided by the Bikesy API are documented on the [Bikesy API page](https://blog.bikesy.com/api/).

+## Setup

+Install node.js dependencies

+    npm install

-# Running Locally
+## Running Locally

 To run locally:

+    gulp develop

+Then, open http://localhost:3000 in your browser.
+Gulp will listen for changes and reload automatically.

+## Running in Production

+    gulp build

     npm start

-The open http://localhost:3000 in your browser.